-Yesterday I posted Gen. Dwight Eisenhower’s “order of the day” to the troops about to conduct the Allied invasion of Normandy — D-Day — to establish the toehold in Europe the Allies needed to march to Berlin, and to end World War II in Europe.
+The Bathtub recently posted Gen. Dwight Eisenhower’s “order of the day” to the troops about to conduct the Allied invasion of Normandy — D-Day — to establish the toehold in Europe the Allies needed to march to Berlin, and to end World War II in Europe.
 As a charge to the troops, it was okay — Eisenhower-style words, not Churchill-style, but effective enough.
 One measure of its effectiveness was the success of the invasion, which established the toe-hold from which the assaults on the Third Reich were made.

 When Eisenhower wrote his words of encouragement to the troops, and especially after he visited with some of the troops, he worried about the success of the operation.
 It was a great gamble.
 Many of the things the Allies needed to go right — like weather — had gone wrong.
 Victory was not assured.
 Defeat strode the beaches of Normandy waiting to drive the Allies back into the water, to die.
 [Photo shows Eisenhower meeting with troops of the 101st Airborne Division, 502nd Parachute Infantry Regiment, on the eve of the invasion.
 It was these men whose courage he lauded.
 Update: Someone “took hostage” the photo I linked to — a thumbnail version is appended; I leave the original link in hopes it might be liberated]

 Eisenhower wrote a second statement, a shorter one.
 This one was directed to the world.
 It assumed the assault had failed.
 In a few short sentences, Eisenhower commended the courage and commitment of the troops who, he wrote, had done all they could.
 The invasion was a chance, a good chance based on the best intelligence the Allies had, Eisenhower wrote.
 But it had failed.